 Often ignored because of its gnarled, jagged wood, buttonwood Bonsais are perfect for those of you seeking something unique and eye-catching.
 These tropical trees thrive indoors in as much sunlight as you can manage, and their trunks curl or twist without much training.
 This is a great Bonsai for beginners with indoor growing setups, especially if you want to practice shaping a Bonsai tree.

-Also known as a dwarf jade, jade Bonsai trees have succulent leaves and bark that transforms from a reddish color into a deep brown as it ages.
+Also known as a dwarf jade, jade Bonsai trees have succulent leaves and bark that transform from a reddish color into a deep brown as it ages.
 The foliage is truly what makes a jade Bonsai special, as it is compact and rounded, suiting a smaller tree like a Bonsai.
 This is also a fairly easy Bonsai to care for, indoors or out.

 With fan-shaped leaves, ginkgo Bonsai trees have a deciduous, iconic appearance.
 It is important to note that all ginkgo Bonsai trees have to be grown outdoors, especially if you want them to produce their beautiful leaf displays come fall.
-The trunks of the ginkgo tree are typically light in color, thick and striking as you shape it.
+The trunks of the ginkgo tree are typically light in color, thick, and striking as you shape it.

 Privet plants are often used as shrubs.
 This makes privets another fantastic Bonsai variety for beginners.
 Privet Bonsai trees enjoy pruning.
 They won’t suffer from too much trimming.
 They have oval-shaped leaves and come in many different cultivars, all of them ideal for new Bonsai enthusiasts!